Rosh Hashanah Day 1 – Monday, September 26, 2022

 Join Rabbi Naomi Levy and the Nashuva Band for both Day 1 of Rosh Hashanah and Yom Kippur Day in nature.
 The Psalms ask us to experience God in nature, but so often we pray these words of majesty indoors.
 Nashuva at Temescal is a time when our prayers come alive and God’s hand is felt among the grasses and the trees – an opportunity to be taken back to our roots.

-If you are joining us at any of our live, in-person services,
+If you are joining us at Temescal Canyon services, we suggest you bring:

 At 10:00 am we gather together to pray in the meadow beneath the shade of sycamore trees.
 Rabbi Levy and the Nashuva Band will be leading us in a true prayer experience.
 Everyone is called up to the Torah that day for a special chance to receive a blessing.
 It is a Jewish Tanglewood.